Your payslip can be difficult to get your head around, especially when it comes to understanding your tax code

 In simple terms, your tax code tells your employer or pension provider how much of your income they should ignore before they start to apply income tax.
 In most cases, a higher tax code is a good thing.

 Most people have relatively simple tax affairs, with one source of taxable income, such as one job or one pension.
-In the 2018/19 tax year, people could earn £11,850 before they had to pay tax (this figure was £11,500 in 2017/18 and will rise to £12,500 in 2019/20) – this is your annual tax-free allowance.
-HM Revenue and Customs (HMRC) takes this figure, takes off the final digit (to give 1185 in 2018/19, for example) and sends this as a tax code to your employer.
+In the 2019/20 tax year, people can earn £12,500 before they have to pay tax – this is your annual tax-free allowance.
+HM Revenue and Customs (HMRC) takes this figure, takes off the final digit (to give 1250 in 2019/20, for example) and sends this as a tax code to your employer.
 It also adds a final letter to give further instructions to your employer.
-The most common final letter is 'L', which simply tells your employer to apply the standard rate of income tax (currently 20%) to the first £33,500 above the tax-free amount, and then higher and additional rates beyond that.
-Many people will, therefore, have had a tax code of 1185L in 2018/19.
+The most common final letter is 'L', which simply tells your employer to apply the standard rate of income tax (currently 20%) to the first £37,500 above the tax-free amount, and then higher and additional rates beyond that.
+Many people will, therefore, have a tax code of 1250L in 2019/20.

 Rates and bands may be different in Scotland, so Scottish taxpayers have an 'S' at the start of their tax code to alert their employer to deduct tax at a different rate.